mattharris/WakeOnLAN/doc/videoscript.md

 Intro
 -----
-Hello and welcome to the 'RISC OHH ESS' Community.
+Hello and welcome to the RISC OS Community.

-This video demonstrates the usage of the WakeOnLAN application which allows you to use a RISC OHH ESS machine to remotely start a Wake-on-LAN compatible computer.
+This video demonstrates the usage of the !WakeOnLAN application which allows you to use a RISC OS machine to remotely start a Wake-on-LAN compatible computer.

 Broadcast address
 -----------------